-There is no centralised authority in the Bitcoin network.
+There is no centralised authority in the BTC network.
 The blockchain ledger distributes across nodes all over the world and is open for anyone to view.
 The Bitcoin network is a peer-to-peer network where nodes reach consensus collectively.
 This mitigates the risks of data tampering and data loss.

 The Bitcoin is operated by decentralized authorities having no bank or government control.
 This allows the individuals and companies to trade BTC anonymously and freely.
 Those who purchase the Bitcoin are a part of a system that buy/sell and mine BTC.
 So, in order to maintain the system’s credibility, it requires the “miners” of BTC to continuously mine for new Bitcoins by solving difficult computational problems.

 Once a miner solves the problem, the system logs the transaction onto the blockchain where it collects all transactions.
 The transactions are then available on the public record where anyone can view it.
 Protection for each transaction is also and made through a unique secure address making the payee anonymous.
 This process makes it difficult to falsify any payments.